 2. The driver in front of you lets another car slide in ahead of him.

-Reaction: you blow your horn in protest against the nerd that lets others cut ahead.
+Response: blow your horn in protest against the jerk that lets others cut ahead.

-3. Now you try to change lanes, but no one lets you in.
+3. You try to change lanes, but no one lets you in.

 4. You see a car with a “Student Driver” sign.